qunitjs/qunit/docs/api/extension/QUnit.stack.md

 ---
 layout: page-api
 title: QUnit.stack()
-excerpt: Return a single line string representing the stacktrace.
+excerpt: Generate a stacktrace from the current line.
 groups:
   - extension
 redirect_from: